About Camera Filters

 Types of Filters

-1. Linear or Circular Polarizer Filters: – Primary use are to reduce glare and improve saturation.
-Common subject matter could include sky / Water / Foliage in Landscape Photography.
+Primary use is to reduce glare and improve saturation.
+The common subject matter could include sky / Water / Foliage in Landscape Photography.

-3. Graduated Neutral Density Filters (GND): – These work to control strong light gradients, reducing vignetting.
-Primary subject is to capture dramatically lit landscapes.
+These work to control strong light gradients, reducing vignetting.
+The primary subject is to capture dramatically lit landscapes.

-5. Warming/Cooling Filters: – These effect colour changes, mainly working to change the white balance of the picture.
-Their primary subjects could be when shooting landscapes, underwater or special effects type of shots.
+These effect colour changes, mainly working to change the white balance of the picture.
+Their primary subjects could be when shooting landscapes, underwater, or special effects type of shots.

 Challenges of Using Lens Filters

 Filters are an introduction of another set of glass, so they should be used mainly when necessary as they adversely affect the resulting image, maybe reducing it.
-This results usually comes in the form of either a slight color tint, a reduction in local or overall image contrast, or ghosting and increased lens flare, caused by light inadvertently reflecting off the inside of the filter.
+This result usually comes in the form of either a slight color tint; a reduction in local or overall image contrast; or ghosting and increased lens flare.
+All caused by light inadvertently reflecting off the inside of the filter.
 Filters may also introduce physical vignetting.

-Choosing a Filter Filters come in two variants, Screw-on or Front fitters.
-The latter are better, because Screw-on maybe lens and diameter selective.
+About camera filters, choosing one comes in two variants; Screw-on or Front fitters.
+The latter is better because Screw-on may be lens and diameter selective.
 The height of the filter edges may also be important.
-Ultra-thin and other special filters are designed so that they can be used on wide angle lenses without vignetting.
-On the other hand, these may also be much more expensive and often do not have threads on the outside to accept another filter (or sometimes even the lens cap).
+Ultra-thin and other special filters are designed so that they can be used on wide-angle lenses without vignetting.
+On the other hand, these may also be much more expensive and often or not have threads on the outside to accept another filter (or sometimes even the lens cap).